ku-fpg/ku-fpg.github.io/research/HERMIT.md

 how to build complex systems.
 In this investigation, we constructed a tool we called HERMIT, which mechanized the connections between a specific class of software models, and their programatic counterparts.
-We have used HERMIT on a number of case studies, pushing the state-of-the art in semi-formal mathematical reasoning for software development.
+We have used HERMIT on a number of case studies, pushing the state-of-the-art in semi-formal mathematical reasoning for software development.

 Functional programming is a promising approach to writing programs which are both correct and fast.
 Functional programming is based on